nikoyee/weather/README.md

 ## Weather
 Weather App is my first introduction app using the react-native framework.
 I am 75% finished!
 Great experience so far.

+## Config File
+For a simple solution to storing api keys.
+I created a js file to store these kind of data.
+It is ignored in this repo so dont forget to create onea and add the necessary variables.

 ## To Do
 * Fetch calls to Weather API
 * AsyncStorage of the payload from the API
 * PullDown gesture to check if data is updated

 ## ScreenShot